Get your free personal and business credit scores to find out.

 1 (800) 345-3452

-A resale certificate is a document that lets retailers purchase goods for resale without having to pay sales tax for those items.
+You know this much this far: A resale certificate (also called a tax exemption certificate) lets retailers purchase goods for resale without having to pay sales tax for those items.

 Depending on your state, they will either provide you with a resale certificate number to use with a generic template or they will create a customized certificate for your business.
-Either way, you’ll need to provide a copy of the certificate for each business where you purchase goods for resale without paying sales tax.
+Either way, you’ll need to provide a copy of the certificate for each business where you purchase goods for resale without paying sales tax, showing proof that what you’re purchasing is for resale.

 You can buy any products that you intend to put up for resale or components to make items you intend to resell.
 For example, if you are a jewelry designer, you can purchase gem stones tax free to fashion into jewelry for your customers.